PHP-DI/PHP-DI/doc/inject.md

 when the controller is created by Zend Framework.

-If your controller uses services which use repositories, then you just have to use `injectAll()` on your controller when it is created.
-The dependency injection process is **transitive**: *repositories will be injected in services which will be injected in the controller*.
+If your controller uses services which use repositories, then you just have to use `injectAll()` on your controller when it is created. **The dependency injection process is transitive**: repositories will be injected in services which will be injected in the controller.

 ### Value injection